Computability and Beltrami fields in Euclidean space: Turing machines and dynamical systems

 \begin{defi} Let $X$ be a vector field on a manifold $M$.
 We say it is Turing complete if for any integer $k\geq 0$, given a Turing machine $T$, an input tape $t$, and a finite string $(t_{-k}^*,...,t_k^*)$ of symbols of the alphabet, there exist an explicitly constructible point $p\in M$ and an open set $U\subset M$ such that the orbit\footnote{Here by orbit we always refer to the ``trajectory", that is the orbit for positive times.} of $X$ through $p$ intersects $U$ if and only if $T$ halts with an output tape whose positions $-k,...,k$ correspond to the symbols $t_{-k}^*,...,t_k^*$. \end{defi}

-Although it is not explicitly stated in the definition, most, if not all, constructions of Turing complete systems are done by encoding the ``step-by-step" evolution of a universal Turing machine in the phase space of a system.
+{Here ``explicitly constructible" means that the point and the open set are computable: they can be determined with arbitrary precision by a Turing machine (see~\cite{Wei} for an introduction to computable analysis).} Although it is not stated in the definition, most, if not all, constructions of Turing complete systems are done by encoding the ``step-by-step" evolution of a universal Turing machine in the phase space of a system.
 This is sometimes used as the notion of simulation of Turing machines \cite{GCB, GCB2}.
 In any case, the computational process or the halting problem becomes a ``point-to-set" property, where the initial point is always an explicitly constructible point.
 A ``set-to-set" property can also be considered.
 We will come back to this in Remark \ref{rem:settoset}.
 In the construction of Turing complete Beltrami fields of this article, the point $p$ depends only on the Turing machine $T$ and the input $t$, and the open set $U\equiv U_{t^*}$ depends on the given finite string $t^*:=(t_{-k}^*,...,t_k^*)$.
 This dependence of $U$ with $t^*$ is also in Tao's construction~\cite{T1} of a Turing complete diffeomorphism of $\mathbb T^4$, but not in our construction in~\cite{CMPP2}, where $U$ is fixed (it is related to the halting state of the Turing machine) and the point $p$ depends on all the information, i.e., the Turing machine $T$, the input tape $t$, and the finite string $t^*=(t_{-k}^*,...,t_k^*)$.

 We want to emphasize that Definition~\ref{TC} and the well known undecidability of the halting problem for Turing machines imply that a Turing complete vector field $X$ exhibits undecidable long-term behavior.
 More precisely, it is undecidable to determine if the trajectory of $X$ through an explicit point will intersect an explicit open set of the space.